 Other countries with work holiday visas include Brazil, Argentina, Canada, South Africa New Zealand, Germany, and Portugal.
 You could hit every continent through work holiday visas.
 The medieval penguins of Antarctica remain the only hold outs.

 If you don’t qualify for a work holiday visa in your country of choice, you can find a teaching or tutoring job.
 If you are from an English speaking country with a university degree, consider this route a very good bet.
 English is far and away the lingua franca of the world, and many countries have developed a strange class system where little Johnny’s knowledge of English is a sign of wealth and good breeding.
 Feel free to take advantage of the neocolonial reality by applying for teaching jobs through Dave’s ESL Cafe and other sites.
 You can also easily find private tutoring jobs once you are associated with an established school, bringing in even more money.
-If you need more detail, read my article on how to get a teaching job abroad.

 If you have qualms traveling as a cliched New Age, harem pants wearing, authenticity seeking, beach destroying backpacker or, God forbid, as a filthy tourist, then you should WWOOF.
 WWOOF is a volunteer program where you can work on an organic farm for 4-6 hours a day in exchange for food and shelter.
 So you’re not paid in the standard method, but you will receive free food and shelter as well as a very different way of life.